-How you can participate in the Catan National Championship Tournaments?
+How do I participate in the Catan National Championship Tournaments?

 There are a number of different entry points to join into the Catan Championship Tournament community.
 These tournaments are called Qualifiers.
-These Qualifiers are hosted at either a local convention, game/comic/book store, gamer cafes/pubs, or individuals and groups running charity events.
+These Qualifiers are hosted at either a convention or at a retail store.
 If you want to join a Qualifier, consult our handy listing to see what is still available near you on our map.
-You will need to contact the hosts directly to see how you can participate with them.
+You will need to contact the Qualifier Hosts directly to see how you can participate with them.

 Each of these qualifying tournaments allow for you to compete against the best players in your region, and ultimately to see who will make it to the Catan National Championship.

 The winner of each Catan National Qualifier will have special Catan-themed prizes and a guaranteed spot at the Catan National Championship in their country.
-At the National Championship, all Qualifier winners will face off against each other, to become the year’s Catan Canadian National Champion.
+At the National Championship, all Qualifier winners will face off against each other, to become the year’s Catan National Champion.
 Every two years, the National Champions are sent to the Catan World Championship tournament to represent their country.

 How Does a Catan National Championship Qualifier Work?

 As a player, you will be work your way through three groupings: the preliminaries, the semi-finals, and the finals for events with more than 24 players.
 If the Qualifier has less than 24, you compete in the preliminaries and the final.

-Depending on who is hosting the Qualifier, they may run as many as four preliminaries.
+Depending on who is hosting the qualifier, they may run as many as three preliminaries on different dates.
 If you are unsatisfied with your score in one preliminary you may return to compete in any or all of the other preliminary groups.

-If you are in a Qualifier with 28 or more unique players, each of the 16 semi-finalists will play 1 game to determine who advances.
 The 16 semi-finalists are divided into 4 separate tables (4-players per table) an assigned to tables based on ranking, which can be found in the Official Rules.
 Each table plays 1 game of Catan.
 If you win in one of these 4 games you advance to the finals.

-In either case, the 4 semi-final winners advance to the finals.
-You play a single game of Catan, and if you are the winner of that final game you are the Qualifier Champion and will be sent to the Catan National Championships in Toronto at Fan Expo.
+The four semi-final winners advance to the finals.
+You play a single game of Catan, and if you are the winner of that final game you are knighted and are guaranteed a spot at the Catan National Championships (location dependent on country host).

 How Does the Score work in the Preliminaries?